Occupational Therapy for School-Aged Children in Adelaide

 Gaining Clarity To Support Understanding And Planning

-Some children benefit from assessment to better understand their strengths, needs, and support requirements.
-Where appropriate, Learn For Life OT may provide:
+Some children benefit from a formal assessment to better understand their strengths, needs, and support requirements.
+Where appropriate, Learn for Life may provide:

 - Occupational therapy assessments

-- Written reports to assist with communication with schools or other funding bodies
+- Written reports to support communication with schools, funding bodies, or other health professionals

 All assessments are completed in line with professional and ethical standards.